Acutilis/adapt-trackingHub/README.md

 ## Further information

 This document just includes the most basic, bare-bones information needed to get started with trackingHub.
-It is recommended to read the [Wiki](#), as it provides much more in-depth explanations of some of the ideas implemented in trackingHub.
+It is recommended to read the [Wiki](https://github.com/Acutilis/adapt-trackingHub/wiki), as it provides more in-depth explanations of some of the ideas implemented in trackingHub.